twhite96/TWBlog/_posts/2020-10-12-real-artists-ship.md

 ## The easy part

 I wanted the color theme to look like Brittany's because, well, I *really like it*.
-I used a tool for Mac called [Sip](https://sipapp.io/) to grab the colors from here site and went to work.
+I used a tool for Mac called [Sip](https://sipapp.io/) to grab the colors from her site and went to work.

 ## The hard parts